codegarden13/AI-WebAnalyzer/readme.md

 # AI-WebAnalyzer

+from “code cleanup” to architectural insights.

 <p align="center">
   <img src="./screenshot.png" alt="Graph-Screenshot" width="500">
 </p>

 *First KI tool (webdev), started oct-2025.* 😎 👉  Analyzing, visualizing, and optimizing CSS architectures.

+multi-phase Ollama analysis layer that eats CSS and graph data from it.
+It combines structured data (the css_graph.json) and semantic reasoning from Ollama.